 Live vs Alive

-Both ‘live’ and ‘alive’ are words that have the same root ‘life’.
+The difference between live and alive may be a little confusing as both live and alive are words that have the same root ‘life’.
 So anything that has life, whether it is a plant, animal or human being is said to be alive.
 Live is a word that is used both as a verb as well as an adjective.
 Though the sense of both words in many situations is similar, they are basically different.
-This is precisely why non natives find it difficult to differentiate between these two words.
+This is precisely why nonnatives find it difficult to differentiate between these two words.
 This article aims to differentiate between live and alive, to remove all doubts.

 He is a live wire in the field.

 Alive is a word used to describe the condition of patients and animals.
+It means living or not dead.
+Alive is an adjective.
 If you have doubts about a person being alive or dead, your friend confirms it saying that the person is indeed alive and kicking.
+Alive and kicking is an informal phrase used to say someone is still living and is active.
 In rescue missions, rescue officials shout to confirm if there is anyone alive and trapped in debris or any other life-threatening situation.

 What is the difference between Live and Alive?